 In one such example, Codit worked with the Joules team on its Total Retail program, which replaced the PO system previously implemented at Joules.
 An important aspect in this development was to integrate with Joules’ delivery management software, which provides real-time shipping information and services to end-customers in store.

 With its new POS in place and systems updated for optimal performance, Joules’ transition into the public cloud has positioned the company to better serve its customers through expanded services.
 The resulting Azure solution provides a seamless integration across Joules’ systems, streamlining processes and opening new opportunities to explore leveraging its data through Artificial Intelligence (AI).

 The resulting robust integration layer further enables Joules to tap into the advantages of cloud services.

 “We’re already seeing lots of positives from this project,” says Jeannette Copeland, Joules Head of IT, “The new software fosters better engagement with our store colleagues and is easier for our customers to use in store.
 Having the ability to use mobile devices in store allows us to do things that we haven’t been able to do before, such as service customer requests from changing rooms.”

 In addition to improving Joules’ present-day business systems, the Azure integration solution opens the door to new, more advanced data-driven processes in the future, including the potential of Artificial Intelligence (AI)-enabled services.

-Codit continues to support Joules through Managed Services as the retailer prepares its next move in bringing together classic clothing, contemporary styles and cutting-edge technology – with its eye to the future and its focus on the customer.
+Codit continues to support Joules through Customer Care as the retailer prepares its next move in bringing together classic clothing, contemporary styles and cutting-edge technology – with its eye to the future and its focus on the customer.

 “Our leading driver is the customer,” says Copeland, “We don’t want to do technology for technology sake.
 Instead, we want to leverage technology to deliver great customer experience wherever our customer shops with us.”